CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 * "Cryptic Quintessence.wabbajack.manifest.json"
 * "Cryptic Quintessence.wabbajack.meta.json"

-Extract all 3 of the files into the same drive as your wabbajack install directory. ( anywhere with space on the same drive should do.)
+Extract all 3 of the files into the same drive as your wabbajack install directory. ( anywhere with space on the same drive should do.
+But root of the drive is always best)

 Double click "Cryptic Quintessence.wabbajack", Wabbajack should open up if you installed it correctly.